dependabot/dependabot-core/CONTRIBUTING.md

 👋 Want to give us feedback on Dependabot, or contribute to it?
 That's great - thank you so much!

-Your incoming contributions are considered to be given under the [MIT-0 license](https://github.com/aws/mit-0).
+By submitting a contribution, you agree that contribution is licensed to GitHub under the [MIT-0 license](https://github.com/aws/mit-0).

 #### Overview